 If the employee is requesting leave because of the employee's own or a covered relation's serious health condition, employee must provide appropriate medical certification from the relevant health care provider within 15 calendar days after employee requests leave, if practicable.
-If employee provides at least 30 days noticeFor foreseeable leaves the medical certification should be provided before leave begins.
-Failure to provide requested medical certification in a timely manner may be grounds for delay of leavedenial of foreseeable leave until such certification is provided.
+For foreseeable leaves the medical certification should be provided before leave begins.
+Failure to provide requested medical certification in a timely manner may be grounds for denial of foreseeable leave until such certification is provided.
 In the case of unforeseeable leaves, failure to timely provide the required certification may result in a denial of the employee's continued leave.
-The certification must include the name, address, phone and fax numbers of the health care provider and the type of medical practice, the approximate date on which the serious health condition began and its probable duration, a statement documenting the need for leave, and confirmation that, if the employee is the patient, employee is unable to perform one or more of the essential functions of the employee's job due to the serious health condition or, if a family member is the patient, confirmation that the family member is in need of care.
+The certification must-include the name, address, phone and fax numbers of the health care provider and the type of medical practice, the approximate date on which the serious health condition began and its probable duration, a statement documenting the need for leave, and confirmation that, if the employee is the patient, employee is unable to perform one or more of the essential functions of the employee's job due to the serious health condition or, if a family member is the patient, confirmation that the family member is in need of care.

-When permitted by law, Tthe Authority, at its expense, may require an examination by a second health care provider designated by the Authority, if it reasonably doubts the medical certification initially provided by the employee for the employee's own serious health condition.
+When permitted by law, the Authority, at its expense, may require an examination by a second health care provider designated by the Authority, if it reasonably doubts the medical certification initially provided by the employee for the employee's own serious health condition.
 If the second health care provider's opinion conflicts with the original medical certification, the Authority, at its expense, may retain a third, mutually agreeable, health care provider to conduct an examination and provide a final and binding opinion.

 Where the need for leave lasts beyond a single leave year, LAVTA may require the employee to provide new medical certification in each subsequent leave year.
 Any request for an extension of the leave must be supported by an updated medical certification.
-The Authority may require subsequent medical recertification at the expiration of the employee's previous certification.
 Failure to provide requested recertification within 15 days, if such is practicable, may result in delay of further leave until it is provided.